-- Ease and convenience of getting to things on Hobsonville Point (77 comments): - "Everything you need is within walking distance" - "Great safe community with everything needed at hand" - 'Having everything we need within walking distance and the great community family feel" - Ease of access to other areas (35 comments): - "It is placed an equal distance from most places, close to a motorway" - "Proximity to motorways" - "Proximity to work and local supermarket" - "The location is perfect close to motorways, North Shore, Albany" - proximity to Muriwai and Riverhead" - Passenger transport (35 comments) including 25 comments about the ferry service - "ferrying to work to the city daily" - "Good infrastructure including public transport" - "Hard to name just one thing as I love living in the area, but walking to + catching the ferry to work is much less stress inducing than driving for long periods in traffic" - "its unique, in that you can live a "world away", but stress-free travel to work and to the city without using a car."
+- Ease and convenience of getting to things on Hobsonville Point (77 comments): - "Everything you need is within walking distance" - "Great safe community with everything needed at hand"

-- "... close to work, close to public transport services" - Walking and cycling at Hobsonville Point (126 comments), with an additional 11 comments about liking that the topography was flat: - "Kids walking or cycling to school on reasonably safe paths" - "Lots of walking areas". - "My home and how close I am to all the amazing facilities.
+- Ease of access to other areas (35 comments): - "It is placed an equal distance from most places, close to a motorway" - "Proximity to motorways" - "The location is perfect close to motorways, North Shore, Albany, proximity to Muriwai and Riverhead" - Passenger transport (35 comments) including 25 comments about the ferry service - "Good infrastructure including public transport" - "its unique, in that you can live a "world away", but stress-free travel to work and to the city without using a car." - "... close to work, close to public transport services" - Walking and cycling at Hobsonville Point (126 comments), with an additional 11 comments about liking that the topography was flat: - "Kids walking or cycling to school on reasonably safe paths" - "Lots of walking areas". - "My home and how close I am to all the amazing facilities.
 I live close to a coastal walkway and love seeing everyone enjoy it on their bikes, scooters or walking.
-Love the playgrounds" - "New roads/pavement that are clean and relatively flat for walking/cycling"
+Love the playgrounds"